mrvautin/githubdocs/README.md

 # gitHubDocs

 Easily build a searchable documentation Single Page Application (SPA) using markdown files in your Github Repo or local Markdown files.
+Github docs is a lightweight alternative to Gitbooks allowing simple but powerful Markdown generate documentation websites.

 ## Website from Github Repo